Balsam Fir – Abies Balsamea: Edible & Medicinal Uses of the Most Resin-ating of Wild Plants

 Sugar Maple – Acer Saccharum: Edible & Medicinal Uses of Canada’s Flagship Wild Plant

-In Chippewa, a’nina’tig, a sugar maple by any other name would taste as sweet.
+Sugar maple (Acer saccharum) is a Ontario staple.
 I’m not sure you’re going to come across another edible and medicinal plant quite as “Canadian” as this!
 My sugar maples are young and mostly line the road-side of my property.
-Thankfully there is one on my property that’s large enough …
+Thankfully there is one on my property that’s large enough for a tap.
+Everyone is doing …

 Read more